 all other authorities –

-a lot.
+though he be an infant he is privileged and is destined for greatness.
 That is the case with those of us who are born into the family of God; our heavenly Father is

-authority, but collectively we represent the authority of Christ.
+delegated to the Church all His authority.
+Collectively, therefore, we represent the authority of Christ.
 For this

 reason Paul called us the body of Christ, the physical embodiment of our Lord on earth.
 The second coming of Christ will mark the beginning of His eternal

-His authority to the Father, who will gently rule His people (1Cor 15,25-28).
+His authority to the Father, who will gently rule His people in eternity (1Cor 15,25-28).

 (214a) Sovereignty >>